RayMaAU/chat-with-your-data/README.md

     - [Git](https://git-scm.com/downloads)
     - [Powershell 7+ (pwsh)](https://github.com/powershell/powershell) - For Windows users only.
       - **Important**: Ensure you can run `pwsh.exe` from a PowerShell terminal.
 If this fails, you likely need to upgrade PowerShell.

-2. Create a new folder and switch to it in the terminal.
-3. Run this command to download the project code:

-    ```shell
-    azd init -t azure-search-openai-demo
-    ```

-    Note that this command will initialize a git repository, so you do not need to clone this repository.

 ## Deploying